 - The home must be in good condition.
 This includes being deemed a safe and sanitary dwelling.

-- No income-producing land.
-The land cannot be used as a working farm, an agricultural operation, or other commercial enterprise.
+- No income-producing land is allowed.
+The land cannot be used as a working farm, an agricultural operation, or other commercial enterprises.

 - The land size must be reasonable.
 The size of the lot must be typical for the area.